fabiomux/kde-servicemenus/download_with_yt-dlp_here/README.md

 - [yt-dlp Github repo][yt_dlp]
 - [yt-dlp supported sites list][sites]

+## Contributing

+If you like this addon and want to encourage me to improve the project or keep it regularly updated, you can:
+- Become a fan and add a positive rating on the [Pling page][pling];
+- Star it here on the [GitHub page][github];
+- Report bugs or malfunctions or even ask for new features, just opening an issue on the [GitHub issues][issues] page;
+- Localize it in your language using the [English locale][locale] file as a template.

 [download]: https://freeaptitude.altervista.org/downloads/download-with-yt-dlp-here.html "Download with yt-dlp here download page on FreeAptitude"
 [changelog]: https://freeaptitude.altervista.org/downloads/download-with-yt-dlp-here.html#changelog "Download with yt-dlp here changelog on FreeAptitude"
+[installation]: https://freeaptitude.altervista.org/downloads/download-with-yt-dlp-here.html#installation "Download with yt-dlp here installation on FreeAptitude"
+[pling]: https://pling.com/p/2012539/ "Download with yt-dlp here page on Pling"
+[github]: https://github.com/fabiomux/kde-servicemenus "KDE ServiceMenus page on GitHub"
+[issues]: https://github.com/fabiomux/kde-servicemenus/issues "KDE ServiceMenus issues page on GitHub"
+[locale]: https://github.com/fabiomux/kde-servicemenus/blob/main/_locale/download_with_yt-dlp_here/en.yaml "English localization file to use as template"
 [contributing]: https://github.com/fabiomux/kde-servicemenus#contributing "How to contribute to the Download with yt-dlp here project"
 [yt_dlp]: https://github.com/yt-dlp/yt-dlp "yt-dlp Github repo"
 [sites]: https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md "yt-dlp supported sites"